Tutorial

 shows trained network

 predictions for the model type variable in the test dataset.
+The performance

 This figure out.network_architecture.pdf